5 things not to miss in Melbourne? Actually more like 50 things you could do in Melbourne!

 I Love Melbourne, there you go I have said it!
 Being a proud Victorian, Melbourne is our capital city and home to over 3 million people.
 It is fair to say Melbourne has come a long way since Ava Gardner famously described Melbourne as the “perfect place to film a movie about the end of the world”.
 Melbourne has been voted the world’s most liveable city countless times in many different polls worldwide.

-It has even been voted the sporting capital of the world.
-Melbourne is an ever-changing dynamic city that is predicted to overtake Sydney as the most populous city in Australia in the next decade.
 This would be poetic as it has overtaken Sydney in nearly every other category to be at the forefront of Australia today.
 Melbourne has a plethora of attractions to keep adults and kids alike busy, informed and engaged in sights, sounds, tastes and smells.
 It was very hard just to pick 5 things not to miss in Melbourne

 Facts about Melbourne:

 - Melbourne’s famous tramway system is the largest outside Europe and the fourth largest in the world.
 It stretches along 244 kilometres of track and has 450 trams.

 - The world’s first feature film, the Story of the Ned Kelly Gang was filmed and made in Melbourne in 1906

 - Melbourne had the first gay and lesbian radio station in the world.

 - Melbourne was originally going to be named ‘Batmania’ after one of its founding fathers, John Batman.
 Imagine that!

 - The National Gallery of Victoria has the world’s largest stained glass ceiling – 51 metres (167.3 feet) long by 15 metres (49.2 feet) wide.